-Find out how state laws differ for when a tenant can or can’t legally break a lease without penalty.
+Find out how state laws differ for when a tenant can or can’t legally break a lease early without penalty.
 Click the links below about breaking a lease in each state, or read further for a summary of both federal and state-specific laws.

-Legal Reasons for Early Lease Termination
+Legal Reasons for Breaking a Lease Early

-|Active Military Duty||Federal law allows active servicemembers to terminate lease if relocating due to deployment or permanent change of station.
+|Federal law allows tenants who are servicemembers to terminate their leases if they are relocating due to deployment or permanent change of station.

 The Servicemembers Civil Relief Act (SCRA) helps protect active service members who are relocated due to deployment or permanent change of station.

 The protection begins on the date of entering duty and ends between 30-90 days after the date of discharge.